Rudge/insurance-advisor-service/README.md

 You need just JVM installed.

-The server configured to start on [7000](http://localhost:7000/) with empty context, but you can change in `koin.properties`.

 #### Build:

-The build run unit and integration tests too.
+The build run unit.

 > ./gradlew clean build

+The unit test can run just with:

+> ./gradlew test

+The integration test can run with:

+> ./gradlew integrationTest

-#### Start the server:
+### Start the server:

+This command start the server to use locally.

+The server configured to start on [7000](http://localhost:7000/) with empty context, but you can change in `koin.properties`.

 > ./gradlew run